ZenRows/scrapy-zenrows-middleware/README.md

             )
 ```

-Check our [Headers Feature](https://docs.zenrows.com/scraper-api/features/headers) for more information on the accepted request headers and how to set them.
+Check our [headers heature](https://docs.zenrows.com/scraper-api/features/headers) for more information on the accepted request headers and how to set them.